oroinc/documentation/commerce/admin_guide/entities/manage_entity_fields.rst

 .. important:: Schema update is not required for entity fields with the **Serialized field** storage type.

-1. Click **Update Schema** on the page of the page of the selected entity.
+1. Click **Update Schema** on the page of the selected entity.
 2. In the **Schema update confirmation** dialog box, click **Yes, Proceed**.
 Keep in mind that schema update may take some time to finish.

     .. image:: /admin_guide/img/entity_management/update_schema.png
+       :alt: An interactive message that appears once the schema is updated

 **Related Topics**